How often have you thought about creating a website, but just weren’t sure where to begin?

 However, if you’d like to add some other type of content, such as a heading or an image, you can click the

-+ icon on the left side to choose a different block:
++ icon to choose a different block:

 Notice that the sidebar on the right side provides various options for each type of block.